 Sosido is committed to building knowledge sharing communities around multiple disease and specialty areas.
-Our growing network currently includes more than 14,000 clinicians and researchers from more than 35 healthcare groups from around the world.
+Our growing network currently includes more than 20,000 clinicians and researchers from more than 35 healthcare groups from around the world.

-Cell Therapy Transplant Canada (CTTC), previously the Canadian Blood and Marrow Transplant Group (CBMTG) is a multidisciplinary organization of physicians, nurses, pharmacists, laboratory technologists, researchers and others providing leadership and promoting excellence in patient care, research and education in the field of BMT.
+Cell Therapy Transplant Canada (CTTC), previously the Canadian Blood and Marrow Transplant Group (CBMTG), is a multidisciplinary organization of physicians, nurses, pharmacists, laboratory technologists, researchers and others providing leadership and promoting excellence in patient care, research and education in the field of BMT.

 The Canadian Association of Pharmacy in Oncology (CAPhO) is the national forum for oncology pharmacists, technicians, pharmacy assistants and other health care professionals interested in oncology pharmacy.

 The Canadian Association of General Practitioners in Oncology (CAGPO) unifies and promotes communication among General Practitioners in Oncology in tertiary care and primary care settings across Canada.

 The Canadian Association of Psychosocial Oncology (CAPO) is an organization of professionals, clinicians, researchers, educators, and others dedicated to the understanding, treatment and study of the social, psychological, emotional, spiritual and quality-of-life aspects of cancer.

 The Canadian Association of Radiation Oncology (CARO-ACRO) promotes the highest standards of patient care in the practice of radiation oncology, excellence in professional standards, radiation oncology research and education.